-Planetside 2 is a first-person shooter on a massive scale.
-If you're not interested in the kind of granular play offered by games like Black Desert Online, then this game's focus on all out war against other players might appeal to you.
+Planetside 2 is a first-person shooter on a massive scale and is arguably the best MMO game of its kind.
+If you're not interested in the kind of granular play offered by games like Black Desert Online, then this game's focus on all-out war against other players might appeal to you.

-The game revolves around three factions in a constant state of war.
+The FPS revolves around three factions in a constant state of war.
 Players choose their faction and then spend their time attacking and defending bases on a huge map to remain ahead of the competition.
 One day you could be on the attack, the next you could be desperately defending.
-Either way you're always fighting.
+Either way, you're always fighting.